-21st Century Maida RegulatorB+ Regulator with 20uV Noise Floor
+21st Century Maida RegulatorB+ Regulator with 2.0 uV Noise Floor

 WARNING: This voltage regulator deals with high voltages — LETHAL voltages.
-If you are not comfortable or qualified to deal with these potentially deadly voltages, please do not attempt to build this circuit.
+If you are not comfortable or qualified to deal with these potentially deadly voltages, please do not attempt to use this circuit.
 Proceed at your own risk, expense, and responsibility.

 Regulator Impact on Sound Quality